List of international ice hockey competitions featuring NHL players: National team competitions

+NHL-organized tournaments

 Summit Series

-The Summit Series was an eight-game challenge series between the Soviet National Team and a Canadian professional team.
+The Summit Series was an eight-game challenge series between the Soviet National Team and the Canadian National Team (composed of NHL players for the first time).

-In the 1972 Summit Series, the Canadian team was made up of NHL hockey players.
+In the 1972 Summit Series, the Canadian team was made up of NHL ice hockey players.
 No World Hockey Association players were included in the event.
-Two years later, Canadian WHA players competed in the 1974 Summit Series and were defeated by the Soviets.
-No active NHL players participated in the series; there were however, some former NHLers that played for the WHA-composed Canadian team in the series.
+Two years later, Canadian WHA players competed in the 1974 Summit Series.
+No active NHL players participated in the series; there were, however, some former and future NHLers that played for the WHA-composed Canadian team in the series.